What is a Narrative Essay?

 What’s a Personal Narrative?

 A personal narrative essay is a paper that tells about something that is related to your personality.
 It focuses on your life events and experiences and your progression in life.
-This essay is generally narrated in the first-person (using “I”) and is often required as part of college admissions and various contests.
+This essay is narrated in the first-person (using “I”) and is often required as part of college admissions and various contests.

 What’s a Literacy Narrative?